science-digital/sd-integration-tool-template/README.md

 How big are your dependencies?
 This include everything that needs to be packaged to make your tool work (everything beyond the inputs and outputs).

-**Dependency Compaitability:** \
+**Dependency Compatibility:** \
-Is the tool compaitable with the Sciansa dependency set?
+Is the tool compatible with the Sciansa dependency set?
 See: [Technologies](#technologies) \
-Identify any significant incompaitabilities between the dependencies used by Sciansa and the technologies that you use.
+Identify any significant incompatibilities between the dependencies used by Sciansa and the technologies that you use.

 **State:** \
-Does the tool maintain an internal state or is is stateless? \
+Does the tool maintain an internal state or is it stateless? \
 Stateless tools are easier to integrate then tools that require state preservation between calls.

 **Resources:** \
 What are the compute resources required? \
-If your tool requires subtaintial compute or GPU resources talk with the Sciansa team in the first instance to see if your compute requirements can be accomdated by the platform.
+If your tool requires substantial compute or GPU resources talk with the Sciansa team in the first instance to see if your compute requirements can be accommodated by the platform.

 **Inputs and Outputs:** \
 What are the expectations on the Inputs and Outputs for your tool? \
 What is the order of magnitude of data required as inputs and outputs for your tool(s) and where are they stored? \
-Tools that can accomodate inputs and outputs in standardised formats and that can be written to take these inputs and outputs as parameters (rather then hard coded files) are easier to integrate.
+Tools that can accommodate inputs and outputs in standardised formats and that can be written to take these inputs and outputs as parameters (rather than hard coded files) are easier to integrate.

 **Configuration:** \
 How is the tool configured? \